Vy

 The company was established as the Norwegian State Railways (1883–1996).
-In 1996 the company was split into the new NSB, the infrastructure company, the Norwegian National Rail Administration and the Norwegian Railway Inspectorate.
+In 1996 the company was split into the new NSB, the infrastructure company, Jernbaneverket and the Norwegian Railway Inspectorate.
 In 2002, the freight operations were split to the subsidiary CargoNet, and the maintenance department became Mantena.
 It was controversially renamed Vygruppen in 2019; the then-opposition parties vowed to reverse the name change.

 History

 On 1 December 1996, the largest structural change in Norwegian railway history in the 20th century occurred.
 The old Norwegian State Railways was split into three separate governmental agencies.
 The ownership, maintenance and construction of the track was transformed to the newly created government agency Norwegian National Rail Administration while a new Norwegian Railway Inspectorate was created to supervise all railway operations in the country.
 NSB was renamed NSB BA and created as a limited company, wholly owned by the Ministry of Transport and Communications.
 Also, NSB was made a concern, with NSB Biltrafikk (now Vy Buss) and NSB Eiendom (later ROM Eiendom, in 2017 succeeded by Bane NOR Eiendom) made subsidiaries of NSB.